fl101/awardfares-blog/_posts/2024-02-21-united-stops-working-with-eurobonus.md

 <img src="../assets/img/united-stops-working-with-eurobonus/af-old-data.webp" alt="SAS EuroBonus stops displaying availability on United Flights." class="noborder"/>

-## What To Do Know?
+## What To Do Now?
 Tips for EuroBonus Members

 - **Flexibility is Key**: Be prepared to explore alternative airlines and routes, especially for award travel to the U.S. Consider options like connecting through other Star Alliance members or utilizing other loyalty programs.
 - **Stay Informed**: Keep an eye on our blog and socials, we'll be here to keep you informed.
 You can also sign-up to our monthly newsletter here.